bmacher/cdk-template/.github/pull_request_template.md

 ## Description

-Describe the purpose of this pr
+Describe the purpose of this PR

 ## Related issue(s)

-Any related jira issues
+Any related issues

 ## Type of change